-We wish we could say this is easy.
-It isn’t, especially when your circumstance is truly life-changing.
-Though your experience is unique to you, you may find these suggestions helpful as you work to adjust and restore your confidence and balance once again.
+Though your experience is unique to you, you may find these suggestions helpful as you work to adjust and restore your confidence and balance once again:

-When a change is set into motion, it’s common to feel blinded by the enormity of it all.
-As the days pass, make an effort to really think about exactly what has happened.
+When a change is set into motion, it’s common to feel blinded by the enormity of it.
+As the days pass, make an effort to think about what has happened.

-After 40 years as a dedicated engineer, I am retiring.
-I now have the chance to explore a whole new chapter in my life.
-Allowing abstract thoughts (I’m nothing if I’m not an engineer) to swirl can only make them gain steam, making the journey you now face seem not only longer, but impossible.
-Your goal here is to ground yourself – to gain some clarity over the situation and accept that the change is happening.
+Allowing abstract thoughts to keep swirling – I’m not me if I’m not working … not seeing my friends … not traveling – only makes them gain steam.
+The journey you now face might seem not only longer, but impossible.
+Your goal here is to ground yourself – to gain clarity over the situation and accept that the change is happening.

 Acknowledge Your Feelings

 Stating your feelings doesn’t make them disappear.
-But calling them out – putting a name on what’s truly bothering you – may help you feel less trapped.
-“When you claim yourself, you have more with you for whatever is next,” says Alpert.
+However, calling them out – putting a name on what’s truly bothering you – may help you feel less trapped.
+You know which areas to address.

 Value Small Steps